ocaml/v2.ocaml.org/site/learn/companies.md

     </dt>
     <dd class="span5">
         <h2><a href="http://cacaoweb.org">CACAOWEB</a>, United Kingdom and Hong Kong</h2>
         <p>Cacaoweb is a developing an application platform of a new
         kind.
 It runs on top of our peer-to-peer network, which happens to be one of the largest in the world.
-The capabilities of the platform are diverse and range from multimedia streaming to social communication, offline storage or data synchronisation.</p>

-        <p>We design and implement massively distributed data stores,
+The capabilities of the platform are diverse and range from multimedia streaming to social communication, offline storage or data synchronisation.
+We design and implement massively distributed data stores, programming languages, runtime
-        programming languages, runtime systems and parallel
+        systems and parallel computation frameworks.</p>
-        computation frameworks.
-Although what we do seems cutting edge, we understand that we are merely implementing ideas that have been around for the last 50 years</p>

     </dd>
 </dl>